getsentry/sentry-docs/src/collections/_documentation/error-reporting/configuration/index.md

 Release names are just strings but some formats are detected by Sentry and might be rendered differently.
 For more information have a look at [the releases documentation]({% link _documentation/workflow/releases.md %}).

+By default the SDK will try to read this value from the `SENTRY_RELEASE` environment variable (except for the browser SDK where this is not applicable).

 {:.config-key}
 ### `environment`

 Sets the environment.
 This string is freeform and not set by default.
 A release can be associated with more than one environment to separate them in the UI (think `staging` vs `prod` or similar).

+By default the SDK will try to read this value from the `SENTRY_ENVIRONMENT` environment variable (except for the browser SDK where this is not applicable).

 {:.config-key}
 ### `sample-rate`